streamdal/natty/README.md

 NATS allows you tweak a lot of things - create push or pull streams, durable or ephemeral consumers and all kinds of other settings.

+The library exposes several, opinionated, quality-of-life functionality such as:

+* Simplified publish/consume API *specifically* to be used with NATS-JS
+    * `Consume()` uses ONLY durable consumers (as we want kafka-like behavior)
+* Methods for interacting with key/value store in NATS
+* Concurrency / leader election functionality

+See the full interface [here](https://pkg.go.dev/github.com/batchcorp/natty#INatty).

+## Consume & Publish

 This library uses ONLY durable consumers and provides a two method API to interact with your NATS deployment: